 It is unfortunate that Medicare and Medicaid have such similar sounding names.
 While both are federally funded health care programs, the rules for qualification are different, and each program is designed to address very different health care issues.
 Much like with non obamacare health care, it is important to realized what kind of coverage you get with your health care before accepting, and before depending or relying on it, for example you wouldn’t want to be on a waiting list if you are badly injured.
 In that case you would most likely need legal assistance from a personal injury lawyer, especially if you know that your injuries were not your fault.
 This becomes particularly clear when families are faced with a health care crisis that begins with a trip to the emergency room, followed by the prolonged need for long-term care assistance with activities of daily living.

 Almost all people age 65 or older are eligible for Medicare (even if you are not drawing Social Security benefits).
 Whether you have a Medicare Advantage plan, or traditional Medicare with Part B, also known as medicare supplement insurance, and Part D (prescriptions), Medicare is designed to address acute care needs.
-Routine health care is covered by Medicare, as well as procedures designed to improve a patient’s medical condition, such as cancer treatment and recovery, open heart surgery, dialysis, and physical therapy.
+Routine health care is covered by Medicare insurance, as well as procedures designed to improve a patient’s medical condition, such as cancer treatment and recovery, open heart surgery, dialysis, and physical therapy.
 If you’re unsure what kind of medicare you are eligible for or even where to start then contact Medicare consultants and let them know of your situation.
 They will be able to help you clear things up.
 Once you have their coverage, if the doctor has to prescribe a medication, order therapy, perform surgery, or otherwise keep you on the road to recovery, Medicare generally covers the medical expense.

 Medicare coverage is limited in long-term care situations.